Opinion | Joe Biden was wrong about the Republican ‘epiphany’

 How do those words taste now?

 Biden was mostly expressing hope — and saying the kind of thing a lot of people would like to be true.
-(He also predicted just before the 2012 election that if he and Barack Obama won, that the GOP “fever will have broken.")
+(He also predicted just before the 2012 election that if he and President Barack Obama won, that the GOP “fever will have broken.”)
 But what we see now is that this “fever” was only partly about Trump or those Republican officeholders.

 Instead, the politicians and their voters are trapped in a seemingly unbreakable, mutually reinforcing cycle of not just partisanship but outright delusion, one that makes cooperation with Democrats all but impossible.